INX Computer Systems

 Hestia

-Our third5 rack server, and another lovely find from the Purdue Surplus Store!
+Our third4 rack server, and another lovely find from the Purdue Surplus Store!
 Purchased for just $25, this server has absolutely been the most cost effective investment ever.
-It has 192gb of RAM gotten for free from a friend, 2 1TB HDD.
+It has 192gb of RAM gotten for free from a friend, and a full suite of drives gotten cheaply on eBay.
 Its operating system is currently dead, likely from cooking an old flashdrive, so pending a reformat.

 Type Kind